MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 **Note**: This cmdlet is part of a feature that's currently in Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

-Use the Add-VivaModuleFeaturePolicy cmdlet to add new feature policies to existing Viva modules.
+Use the Add-VivaModuleFeaturePolicy cmdlet to add a new policy for a specific feature in Viva.
+The attributes of the policy are defined using the various parameters of the cmdlet.
+Policies are used to restrict or grant access to the specified feature for specific users, groups, or the entire tenant.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).